-Diverse Workspaces: Activity-based working environments feature a range of workspaces, including quiet zones for concentrated tasks, collaborative areas for team projects, meeting rooms, and informal spaces for socializing or brainstorming.
+Diverse Workspaces: These type of work environments feature a range of workspaces, including quiet zones for concentrated tasks, collaborative areas for team projects, meeting rooms, and informal spaces for socialising or brainstorming.

 Flexible Furniture: Furniture in ABW settings is adaptable and movable to accommodate different work styles and preferences.
 This includes adjustable desks, ergonomic chairs, and modular seating arrangements.